thehottgame/TheHoTTGame/Trinitarianism/README.md

 ## Dependent Types

-- predicate / type family / over category
+- predicate / type family / bundle
-- substitution / substitution / pullback
+- substitution / substitution / pullback (of bundles)
-- existence / Σ type / left adjoint to pullback
+- existence / Σ type / total space of bundles
-- for all / Π type / right adjoint to pullback
+- for all / Π type / space of sections of bundles

-> Question: how do we talk about equality?
+## Something doesn't feel the Same

+There will be one thing missing from this 'place to do maths' and that is a notion of _equality_.
+This is where HoTT deviates from its predecessors, and is the theme of the next arc.